nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case:`del ingr duck`

-      Expected: Ingredient List List contains `duck`.
+      Expected: Ingredient List contains `duck`.
 A message will be printed to the CLI to ask user on confirming deletion for `duck`.

     * Test case:`del ingr 1`